 Title Types of oxides: reactions with acids and bases Background information Soluble oxides can dissolve in water to form acidic, basic or amphoteric solutions.
 These solutions can then become involved in a neutralisation reaction, which involves moving the pH of a solution towards 7.0. pH can be measured using pH paper/Universal Indicator and the pH scale that classifies solutions as acidic, basic or neutral.
-Aims water solutions.
-Experimental variables Changed (independe ent) variables Type of metal oxide and water solution.
+Aims Aim 1: To find out what happ water solutions.
+77 Aim 2: To find out what happ non-metal oxide gases ens to the pH of an alkali solution when it is reacted with soluble Experimental variables Changed (independent) variables Type of metal oxide and water solution.
 Type of non-metal oxide gas.
-Measured (dependent) variables pH of hydrochloric acid before and after reaction with metal oxide and water solutions. pH of sodium hydroxide before and after reaction with non metal oxide gas.
+Measured (dependent) variables pH of hydrochloric acid before and after reaction with metal oxide and water solutions. pH of sodium hydroxide before and after reaction with non - metal oxide gas.
 Fixed variables Final volume of reaction solutions/Temperature.
-What will happen? (hypothesis) (1) Addition of metal oxide and water solutions to an acid will lead to a rise in their pH.
-(2) Addition of metal oxide and water solutions to an alkali will lead to a fall in their pH.
+What will happen?
+(1) Addition of metal oxide and water solutions to an acid will lead to a rise in their pH. (hypothesis) (2) Addition of metal oxide and water solutions to an alkali will lead to a fall in their pH.